About Anthropos Counseling Center Livermore

 ABOUT US…OUR BOARD

-Anthropos Counseling Center is led by a volunteer Board of Directors whose mission is to support the availability of quality, affordable counseling services and the ongoing training program of Marriage and Family Therapists Interns in the Tri-Valley area.
+Anthropos Counseling Center is led by a volunteer Board of Directors whose mission is to support the availability of quality, affordable counseling services and the ongoing training program of Marriage and Family Therapists Associates in the Tri-Valley area.

 Board members come from a variety of backgrounds and experiences that contribute to the overall mission of Anthropos.
-Board members serve to support the Executive Director and the counseling MFT Interns in the development of policies and procedures that foster Anthropos’ mission and philosophy.
+Board members serve to support the Executive Director and the counseling MFT Associates in the development of policies and procedures that foster Anthropos’ mission and philosophy.
 In 1980, a basic intent and philosophy was created for Anthropos that informs and guides Board decisions and member’s service.
 Based in a general belief that we are all connected, and thereby contribute and affect the greater whole in all that we do, collaborative versus hierarchical decision-making is a key principle of Anthropos.

 ABOUT US…OUR GOODWILL